novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-114.md

 Maybe Kim Sung-moo had figured out the identity of Nostradamus.

-When looking at the content, there were many things that the blog dealt with.
+When looking at the questions, there were many things that the blog dealt with.

 ‘It was the same last time too.’